 The group is also confirmed to perform the opening theme for the 2nd cour of IDOLiSH7 Third Beat that will premiere in 2022.

 In 2016 Masuda was announced as the face of Dear Vocalist, drama + music CD series created by Rejet.

 He voices RE-O-DO, LUMIERE’s vocalist known for his dedication to both his work and girlfriend.

 With music composed by R.O.N, RE-O-DO’s songs range from aggressive to uptempo and upbeat, all within the rock genre.
-RE-O-DO’s songs have a unique touch (much alike all other Dear Vocalist’s vocals) that easily tells his songs apart from others’.
+RE-O-DO’s songs have a unique touch (much like all other Dear Vocalist’s vocals) that easily tells his songs apart from others.